-We’ve been delivering on this promise for the last 35 years, raising millions every year for a collective of two major children’s hospitals, specialised care services and cutting edge paediatric research operating across NSW.
+We’ve been delivering on this promise since 1986, raising millions every year for the Sydney Children's Hospitals Network, a collective of two major children's hospitals, specialised care services and cutting edge paediatric research operating across NSW.

 A conduit, an enabler and a mechanism for powerful change, we make sure that funds raised go directly to the front line of children’s health care - from the hospitals wards to the treatment rooms, the research labs to the outreach programs.

 We truly believe there is no possible greater impact for a donated dollar in kids’ health.